Putting money in

 Putting money into your workplace pension is one way to do this.
 If you're part of your workplace scheme, your employer will already be making contributions on your behalf.
 But making additional payments yourself, if you can, can also be helpful.

-What’s more, you’ll get tax relief on the personal contributions you make to your workplace pension.
-This could effectively reduce how much income tax you pay and boosts what goes into your pension.
+What's more, you may get tax relief on the personal contributions you make to your workplace pension.
+This could effectively reduce how much income tax you pay and boost what goes into your pension.
 The amount of any tax relief will depend on your individual circumstances.

 The way the contribution is deducted depends on the type of pension scheme the employer is using.